Q: What is solitary confinement?

 - Restricted reading material and personal property

-- Physical torture such as hog-tying, restraint chairs, and forced cell extraction
+- Physical torture such as hog-tying, restraint chairs, forced cell extraction

-- Mental torture such as sensory deprivation, permanent bright lighting, extreme temperatures, and forced insomnia
+- “No-touch torture,” such as sensory deprivation, permanent bright lighting, extreme temperatures, and forced insomnia

 - Visual and auditory hallucinations